vtecovsky/Currency-Conversion-API/README.md

 ## Installation

-To install the project, you need to clone it to your computer by running the following command in the terminal:
+1. Clone the project to your machine by running the following command in the terminal:
 ```bash
 git clone https://github.com/vtecovsky/CurrencyConversionAPI
 ```

+2. Don`t forget to create .env.local file in the root directory and set up environment variables.

 ## Running